404UNFca/SourceEventRESFiles/README.md

 # SourceRESFiles
 Contains any event-related .res files from Source Engine games compatible with SourceMod.
-Created to help me out with keeping the AlliedModders Wiki's event articles up to date.
+Very useful for engine-specific plugin development.

 ## Regarding Garry's Mod
-Just in case someone plans on updating articles listed above, don't bother updating the Garry's Mod events article.
-SourceMod no longer supports Garry's Mod (hasn't for years) and the article really should be deleted.
+SourceMod no longer supports Garry's Mod (hasn't for years) but it's got a res file so I'm including it any way.

 ## Currently missing event .RES files for
 *Some of these mods don't have an events article on the AlliedModders Wiki [but do have EngineVersion support](https://sm.alliedmods.net/new-api/halflife/EngineVersion) in SourceMod*